HPT UK A4C

 'Guidelines for the Management of Asymptomatic Primary Hyperparathyroidism: Summary Statement 2014'

 Age restrictions for surgery should not apply to anybody with PHPT.
 People over fifty matter too!
-The fact some literature also states PHPT is most prolific in postmenopausal women should be ringing alarm bells in doctors' and endocrinologists' thought processes if they refuse treatment or referrals based on age, but in most cases, it's the patient who has to reason this point in their fight for surgery to halt the progressive nature of PHPT, or to enable them to continue working until the age of retirement, rather than face the risk of tumours, cancers, heart attack, strokes, osteoporosis, fractures, kidney stones, gallstones, depression, and anxiety.
-Please read the case story of Vanessa Longstaff who was refused treatment in Scunthorpe because she was over fifty, despite her calcium levels being over 2.9mmol/l.
+The fact some literature also states PHPT is most prolific in postmenopausal women should be ringing alarm bells in doctors' and endocrinologists' thought processes if they refuse treatment or referrals based on age, but in most cases, it's the patient who has to reason this point in their fight for surgery to halt the progressive nature of PHPT, or to enable them to continue working until the age of retirement, rather than face the risk of heart attacks, strokes, osteoporosis, fractures, kidney stones, gallstones, depression, and anxiety.
+Please read the case story of Vanessa Longstaff who was refused treatment in Scunthorpe because she was over fifty, despite her calcium levels being over 2.9 mmol/l.
 She was desperately ill.
 We encouraged her to travel to Nottingham to see David Chadwick, who of course agreed to operate.
 Vanessa got her life back.
-Surgery for her was positively life changing.
+Surgery for her was life changing.

 'Normocalcemic PHPT is now a well-recognized variant of PHPT.
 These subjects have normal total and ionized serum calcium levels without any known aetiologies for a secondary elevation of PTH.
 Knowledge of the natural history of normocalcemic PHPT is incomplete, but some individuals become hypercalcaemic, and some show evidence of target organ involvement (eg, reduced BMD).
 Others, however, appear to be stable over time with persistently elevated PTH levels and normal serum calcium concentrations.'